Prof. Antonio Ferrante, University of Milano, Italy firstname.lastname@example.org

 To highlight the latest advances of molecular biology and its applications in molecular responses to abiotic stresses of horticultural crops, we invite you and/or members of your research team to submit manuscript(s) to this special issue.

-The special issue will be led by Prof. Antonio Ferrante (University of Milano).
+The special issue will be led by Prof. Antonio Ferrante (University of Milano, Italy).
 He will guide the scope of the issue and provide advice on commissioned content, as well as be involved in the editorial decision making on all papers submitted.

 We will especially welcome Research, Methodology and Resource, Opinion and Review submissions, including (but not limited to) the following areas: